vishalnikhil/react/README.md

-     link tag is same as the anchor tag synatx wise and we us to="..."  ...have the route where we want to go and it doest not re renders the page only the components refreses that why "WE CALL REACT SINGLE PAGE APPLICATION"
+     link tag is same as the anchor tag synatx wise and we us to="..."  ...have the route where we want to go and it doest not re renders the page only the components refreses that why "WE CALL REACT SINGLE PAGE APPLICATION" behind the scene react use link as a anchor tag only because browsers dont unsertstabt it right so link is finally conver to a tag by ract router dom

+       how to give dynamic path to a rouet "localhost:1234/:dynamic"

+         here dynamic will be replace with the route we want to be here dynamically

+         lect 7 teaches api call too learn it